Sunshine Meadows Hike: Banff Trail Guide

 We like hiking Sunshine Meadows so much, we included it in our 1 Week Banff Itinerary for Hikers.

-How to Get to Banff Sunshine Meadows
+How to Get to Sunshine Meadows

 Being one of the major ski resorts in Banff, Sunshine Village has a massive parking lot.